stefanseltmann77/pythonproject/README.md

 DON'T rely on a option pylint integration in PyCharm because ...
 - the exact settings may be project specific and therefore should be derived from a config file within the project.
 - the linting functionality should by available independ of the IDE (similar with gitignore).

+# Scratches
+Scratches are little scripts of code to get things done, but that aren't part of the project per se.
+## Location
+Put them in a separate folder that is ignored by git.
+I propose a folder called desktop for stuff that isn't properly sorted away.
+There is already an entry in the gitingore ignoring a folder with that name.